calaldees/teacherEducation/teacherEducation/_firstProfetionalRole.md

 1. One of the biggest transitions of your life - you are "contributing back" for the first time
 2. You're not a student any more - you need to abide by a new set of professional rules (and therefore expected responsibilities)
-3. You can still be a professional and still be yourse lf
+3. You can still be a professional and still be yourself
 4. You don't have to be _friends_ with your colleagues
 5. You have a duty of care for your colleagues just as much as you students
 6. Organisations run on process specifications (not people)